Farm Policy Glossary

 Nonrecourse loan program—Program providing commodity-secured loan funds to producers for a specified period of time (typically 9 months), after which producers may either repay the loan and accrued interest or transfer ownership of the commodity amount pledged as collateral to the Commodity Credit Corporation (CCC) as full settlement of the loan, without penalty.
 These loans, also referred to as "commodity loans," are available on a crop-year basis for wheat, feed grains, cotton, peanuts, rice, oilseeds, pulse crops, wool, mohair, and honey.
 Sugar processors are also eligible for nonrecourse loans.
 Participants in commodity loan programs receive loan funds based on the commodity-specific, per-unit loan rate specified in legislation.
 The loans are called nonrecourse because, at the producer's option, the CCC has no recourse but to accept the commodity as full settlement of the loan.
 Under the Marketing Loan Program,producers of eligible commodities may repay the loan at the world price (rice and upland cotton), posted county price (wheat, feed grains, and oilseeds) or national posted price (peanuts) when these prices are below the year's set commodity loan rate, thus providing a disincentive to crop forfeiture.
 Some commodity loans are recourse loans, meaning producers must pay back the loans in cash.

-Nontariff barriers (NTB)—See nontariff barriers in ERS WTO Briefing Room Glossary.
+Nontariff barriers (NTB)—See nontariff barriers in the WTO Glossary.

 Normal flex acreage—A term given to the 15 percent of a farmer's acreage base that was not eligible for deficiency payments during 1991-95 but could receive nonrecourse loans and marketing loans for the commodity produced.
 Producers were allowed to plant any crop on this normal flex acreage, except fruits, vegetables, and some other prohibited crops, without a reduction in their crop acreage base.